Star Formation and Chemical Enrichment in Protoclusters: Methods

 We follow \citet{Chiang17} for the definition of PC radius, which is the distance where the membership probability decreases to $0.5$.
 The membership probability is the fraction of galaxies in the shell that enter the cluster at $z=0$.
-The shell is the region from the center of the Core at a distance $R$ to $R+\Delta R$, where $\log_{10} \Delta R=0.025$.
+The shell is the region from the center of the Core at a distance $R$ to $R+\Delta R$, where $\log_{10} \Delta R=0.025\,h^{-1}\,\mathrm{cMpc}$.
 In other words, if a test galaxy is placed at this radius, it becomes a member of the cluster halo at $z=0$ with a probability of $0.5$.
+Our membership probability shows a smooth change, similar to \citet{Chiang17}.

 In the following, we describe how we compute the membership probability.
 First, we use the { SUBFIND} method \citep{Springel_2001_SUBFIND} to identify subhalos at each redshift, track them down to $z=0$, and see if they end up in the most massive halo at $z=0$.
 Within each spherical shell around the halo center at each redshift, we compute the number ratio of subhalos that ended up in the most massive galaxy cluster halo at $z=0$ and the total number of subhalos in each shell, which gives the membership probability of each shell at each redshift.